2790 W. College Ave., Suite #7, State College, PA 16801

 10. Make-up Lessons:

 TMA assumes no obligation to make up lessons missed due to student absences.
+Any requested make-up lessons will be solely at the discretion of the teacher.
 If a teacher is absent a mutually convenient make-up lesson time will be arranged.
 If a student misses the agreed upon make-up lesson, a second make-up lesson will not be arranged.
 Refunds are not issued for missed lessons/classes.

 11. Weather: